qgis/QGIS-Documentation/source/pyqgis_developer_cookbook/00_intro.rst

 <http://www.qgis.org/wiki/Python_Plugin_Repositories>`_ page for various
 sources of plugins.

-Creating plugins in Python is simple, see :ref:`plugins` for detailed instructions.
+Creating plugins in Python is simple, see :ref:`developing_plugins` for detailed instructions.

 .. index::